What is a block?

 We like to make all our breaks yellow and have presentations or theory discussions in blue.
 If there’s a lot of blue blocks in our overview, it’s a great signal to include a yellow block as a break, or perhaps add a green energizer activity.

 In the Session Planner, a session’s categories and their associated colors can be changed on a session-by-session basis.
-The ability to set default block categories in your account settings, is also available for users on a Pro or Team subscription.
+The ability to set default block categories in your account settings, is also available for users on a Pro or Business subscription.